afedericojr/SPWidgetTiles/README.md

 * @description Queries a SharePoint list and displays the query result in a widget tile.
 * @author AFEDERICO
 * @todo Test against lookup fields other than a person lookup
-* @requires DIV areas be defined with data attributes
+* @requires DIV areas be defined with data attributes.
+Multiple divs with unique ID's may be used.
 ````
 <div id="widget1"
 class="widget style4"